 In recent years we have seen a huge growth in businesses providing everything from groceries to recipe boxes and fast food.
 In fact, McKinsey & Company estimates that the food delivery market was worth a massive $150 billion in 2021, more than triple its value in 2017.

 Being such a potentially lucrative market, it is hardly surprising that businesses are always looking for new, better ways of doing things.
-So, if you want to be in the know on all the latest food delivery industry trends, or you simply want a little inspiration for your next business move –check out our 11 delivery food trends for 2022.
+So, if you want to be in the know on all the latest food delivery industry trends, or you simply want a little inspiration for your next business move –check out our 11 delivery food trends.

 Third-party delivery companies have totally revolutionized the food delivery space.
 Not that long ago, food delivery was limited to either massive companies that have the resources and structures to offer delivery (often pizza) or small businesses that could personally offer super-localized delivery.